gimi-q/CV/README.md

 #### Net a porter

 Sample Coordinator Internship Sep 2010 – March 2011

+ Working under my manager responisibilities included:

- Request stock for the weekly upload and manage the multiple work lists to ensure deadlines are met.
+ - Request stock for the weekly upload and manage the multiple work lists to ensure deadlines are met.

- Receive and unpack daily deliveries from the warehouse and ensure the product is passed on as per the business service
+ - Receive and unpack daily deliveries from the warehouse and ensure the product is passed on as per the business service

 requirements.

- Calling in Samples from external PR’s and Designers.
+ - calling in Samples from external PR’s and Designers.

- Returning Samples called in from external PR’s.
+ - Returning Samples called in from external PR’s.

- Timely fulfilment of in-house request for Editorial shoots, PR requests and Marketing/Customer events.
+  - Timely fulfilment of in-house request for Editorial shoots, PR requests and Marketing/Customer events.

- Identify and organise products to be reallocated back to the warehouse, according to agreed guidelines.
+  - Identify and organise products to be reallocated back to the warehouse, according to agreed guidelines.

- Monitor the performance of staff in the sample room and feedback to the manager.
+  - Monitor the performance of staff in the sample room and feedback to the manager.

- Upkeep of Sample room and product inventory.
+  - Upkeep of Sample room and product inventory.

 ## Education